Edward Brittain: First World War

 Brittain left school in July 1914, just before the First World War broke out.
 He had been admitted to New College, Oxford, but after the outbreak of hostilities he joined the British Army and was commissioned as a temporary second lieutenant into the Sherwood Foresters (Nottinghamshire and Derbyshire Regiment) on 19 November 1914.
 He remained in England for the first year and a half of the war; he was held back from several transfers to the front by his colonel who was not impressed by Edward's supercilious attitude.
 During this period, he became close friends with fellow officer Geoffrey Thurlow.
 Leighton, who had been serving on the Western Front, died of wounds in December 1915, and soon afterwards, in early 1916, Brittain was posted to the Western Front.
 He was wounded in the left arm and the right thigh in the Battle of the Somme on 1 July 1916.
 Lieutenant Brittain was sent to First London General Hospital, where his sister was then working as a V.A.D. nurse.
 He was subsequently awarded the Military Cross for his service on the Somme.
 The citation stated that Brittain was awarded the M.C.
 "For conspicuous gallantry and leadership during an attack.
 He was severely wounded, but continued to lead his men with great bravery and coolness until a second wound disabled him."

 Brittain remained in England, recuperating and then on light duty, until 30 June 1917.
-Thurlow was killed in action at Monchy-le-Preux in April 1917; Richardson was blinded at Arras in April 1917, and died from a cerebral abscess in London in June 1917.
+Thurlow was killed in action at Monchy-le-Preux in April 1917; Richardson was blinded at Arras the same month, and died from a cerebral abscess in London in June 1917.
 These losses transformed Brittain, in his sister's words, into "an unfamiliar, frightening Edward, who never smiled or spoke except about trivial things ...
 Silent, uncommunicative, thrust in upon himself."
 Brittain returned to the Western Front almost exactly a year after he had left it and was immediately sent into battle, without knowing either the terrain or the men he was commanding, but emerged unscathed.
 His letters became increasingly critical of the conduct of the war.
 Vera Brittain was posted to a British hospital in northern France in August 1917, but the siblings never managed to see each other in France.

 Brittain was made a temporary captain in August 1917 and was sent to the Italian Front with the 11th Sherwood Foresters in November 1917.
 He saw his family for the last time on leave in January 1918.
 On 15 June 1918 on the Asiago Plateau, Captain Brittain was shot in the head and killed during an early morning counter-attack against an Austrian offensive, part of the Battle of the Piave River.